 Rinse.
 Use an ADA recommended, alcohol free, mouthwash every day to kill germs and bacteria that lead to plague build up.
 Mouthwash freshens your breath immediately, so consider using it before important meetings.

 Chew.
 Chew sugar-free gum between meals for a boost of fresh breath and to increase your saliva levels, which rinses away bacteria and food particles.

 Quit Smoking.
 If you smoke, chew or otherwise use tobacco products, consider quitting to help boost your oral health.
 Ask your dentist to conduct an oral cancer screening to help rule out cancer.

 Live Healthy.
 Eat a variety of healthy foods, including water, and exercise regularly as part of your overall health and wellbeing.

 Ready to build a new, healthier dental care routine?
-Find a dentist in your area online or call 844-717-9588 to make an appointment today!
 Contact PERFECT TEETH today and together let’s focus on great dental health for men of all ages!